Lynne Frederick: Career

-1969–1974: early roles
+1969–1974: Discovery and early roles

-Frederick was discovered at the age of 15 by Hungarian-American actor and film director Cornel Wilde, who was a friend and colleague of her mother.
-Wilde had been looking for a young, unknown actress to star in his film adaptation of the best selling post-apocalyptic science fiction novel The Death of Grass.
-Wilde first saw her when she came to work with her mother to pose for some test shots and was immediately smitten by her beauty, charisma, and bubbly personality.
+Frederick was discovered at the age of 15 by American actor and film director Cornel Wilde, who was a friend and colleague of her mother.
+Wilde had been looking for a young, unknown actress to star in his film adaptation of the best-selling post-apocalyptic science fiction novel The Death of Grass by John Christopher.
+Wilde first saw her when she came to work with her mother to pose for some test shots, and he immediately was smitten by her beauty, charisma, and bubbly personality.
 Despite her having no previous experience in theatre, films, or commercials, Wilde offered her the role without an audition.

 When No Blade of Grass (1970) was released, the film received mixed reviews from critics.
 Notwithstanding the lukewarm reception of the film, Frederick became an overnight sensation, and her career quickly took off.
-Represented by the talent agency, Hazel Malone Management, Frederick became a teen idol among the British public in the early 1970s, and was seen as the next Hayley Mills and Olivia Hussey.
+Represented by the talent agency Hazel Malone Management, Frederick became a teen idol among the British public in the early 1970s, and was seen as the next Hayley Mills and Olivia Hussey.
 She was regularly featured in newspaper articles and fashion magazines as a model and cover girl.
 For a spread in the September 1971 edition of British Vogue, she was photographed by Patrick Lichfield.
 In addition, she appeared in several television commercials for products that included Camay soap.
 Frederick then signed a cosmetics contract with Mennen, and became a spokesmodel for Protein 21 shampoo, starring in nationwide print and television advertising campaigns.
-A British national newspaper also chose her as its "Face of 1971", and she was hailed as one of Britain's most promising newcomers.
+The Daily Express declared her "The Face of 1971", hailing her as one of Britain's more promising newcomers.
+In it, the copy read: "She has that indefinable something.
+Whatever it is it all adds up to a delightful image of rare and innocent beauty...that face of Lynne Frederick will be seen in many more films…".